opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

-## Avoid duplication of information
+## No duplication of information

 Do not include the same information in multiple places.
 Instead, link through to the information in the documentation where it is already mentioned so that there is only a single source of truth that needs to be maintained.

-## References across documents
+## References across the documentation

-- When making reference to other OpenProject modules or features, link to their respective documentation, at least on first mention.
+- When mentioning other OpenProject modules or features, link to their respective documentation, at least on first mention.
 - Please see in [links](../#links) how to use links within the documentation.

 - When making reference to third-party products or technologies, link out to their external sites,     documentation and resources.